 Leadership in self-organizing teams is meant to be light-touch and adaptive for providing feedback and subtle direction.
 Given this, the skills of managers have shifted from planning, controlling, directing, and delegating; to completely different aspects like facilitating, motivating, building trust, supporting team decisions, aligning people, setting direction, expanding capabilities, & anticipating and influencing change.
 Leaders should create an environment where teams can gain physiological safety and feel empowered to collectively make decisions for their work.

 Therefore, It is essential for leadership and management to help ensure putting fewer constraints or controls on the team for better productivity and overall project success.
-There are many, but listing a few key areas where leadership can play vital role for self organizing teams to emerge and succeed -
+There are many, but listing a few key areas where leadership can play a vital role for self-organizing teams to emerge and succeed -

 - Create a culture of mutual trust, transparency, involvement, and learning.

-- Set the clear roadmap and priorities for the team.
+- Set a clear roadmap and priorities for the team.

 - Make the entire team aware of the bigger picture rather than a few key members.
 Share frequent updates on priorities and related business decisions.